3rd Person Point of View

 A good example to demonstrate this difference would be if your protagonist has been in an accident and is experiencing amnesia.
 Telling their story using a first person narrative would limit the reader’s knowledge of that character’s past life to practically nothing.
 You would only learn about it as the character goes through picking up the pieces.

-If, however, you told the story using the third person, you could describe others’ feelings about the amnesiac.
+If, however, you told the story using the third person point of view, you could describe others’ feelings about the amnesiac.
 You can bring up conversations about them they couldn’t have heard, letting the reader discover more about their past life independent of the afflicted character requiring that knowledge.

 Is it emotional?
 Action-driven?
 Is a character relating a back story where a fleshed-out flashback would be most effective?